 When you go out to pick your sloes I must warn you that 1kg of sloes is a good couple of hours of work, scratched wrists, attack of the stinging nettles and excellent fun if you take a friend.
 I’m not making it sound very appealing but what you get at the end of all the work makes it so worthwhile.
 You can take a look at this handy guide if you’re new to foraging to help you identify the sloes.
 I also have a few golden nuggets of foraging advice too.

-I have two batches on the go currently; one is pure sloe and the other is mostly sloes but with some blackberries and rosehips thrown in; Hedgerow Gin as I like to call it.
+I have two batches on the go currently.
+One is pure sloe gin and the other is mostly sloes but with some blackberries and rosehips thrown in; Hedgerow Gin as I like to call it.
 The recipes for both are below.